-Having understood the importance of navigation menus, we’ll review the primary styles of navigation menu on WordPress websites, understand when to use them, and go over the important Do’s and Don’ts, while we’re at it.
+Having understood the importance of custom navigation menus, we’ll review the primary styles of navigation menu on WordPress websites, understand when to use them, and go over the important Do’s and Don’ts, while we’re at it.

 5 Primary Styles of Navigation Menu

 It’s important to see these primary styles the same way that we think of primary colours.
 They are the basic components or ingredients that we can combine, mix and match, in so many ways to eventually create a vast array of variety.

 I always feel the best place to begin is with the classics.